bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 ![](Final_rmd_files/figure-markdown_strict/4.3.8-1.png)

-In \[Graph 3\], we can see two interesting foundings.
+In \[Graph 3\], we can see two interesting findings.
 One is that Texas is showing clearly different movement from our predicted trend after the treatment in 1993.
 The other is that Our prediction from the lasso model fits very well on real data of controlled states.